 People can obtain these valuable short-lived codes in numerous ways (as listed in the next segment).
-Sim cloning makes it easier for hackers to obtain not your smart phone but your valuable connections, money (subverting SMS 2FA on crypto accounts) and even worse – blackmailing.
+Sim cloning makes it easier for hackers to obtain not your smartphone but your valuable connections, money (subverting SMS 2FA on crypto accounts) and even worse – blackmailing.
 SS7 phony protocol intercepts make things easier for the hacker who can get rid of all in a few seconds and hack YOU.

 What is the better option?

-In order to activate the authenticator app, you need to download it (per your choice).
+To activate the authenticator app, you need to download it (per your choice).
 You have an option to select from Authy to Google authenticator or Duo Mobile.
 You can scroll down to the authenticator app, where you can click set-up on the 2-step verification page.
 If you want to register a new service, you will need to scan a barcode that displays on your screen.

 Bonus option – Backup codes